Estimated reading time: 9 minutes

 2. Strategic Plan

 After the vision, mission and values are written, a church strategic plan can be developed.
-The plan simply maps out the necessary steps to achieve the ministry’s mission and vision.
+This strategy plan simply maps out the necessary steps to achieve the ministry’s mission and vision.

 There was a time when strategic plans went as far out as five or ten years, but because of rapidly changing conditions, shorter-term plans seem to be more common.

 Take some time to brainstorm or visualize what that future state looks like.
 This will be the beginning of the plan.

-For example, strategic objectives or outcomes may be things like building a bible school, planting churches, sending missionaries to certain parts of the world or developing worship leaders – whatever supports the church vision.
+For example, strategic objectives or outcomes might be things like building a bible school, planting churches, sending missionaries to certain parts of the world, or developing worship leaders – whatever supports the church vision.

 Next, create a timeline for completion of objectives and determine how many weeks, months, or years it will realistically take to complete the objectives.

 Once you’ve identified what it is you want to accomplish (this should line up with the mission/vision) the next step is to start mapping out what it will take to get there.

 For example, to plant a church, you need to ask the question, what are the steps that need to be taken? – ie: identify church plant leader, identify new church location, decide on church model, a transition plan for the leader, timeline to new church opening, etc.

 An action plan is merely a written document outlining the objectives (goals), action steps, responsible person(s), possible team members, the due date for each action step, and implementation status.